Chalarangelo/30-seconds-of-code/snippets/isOdd.md

 tags: math,beginner
 ---

-Returns `true` if the given number is odd, `false` otherwise.
+Checks if the given number is odd.

-- Checks whether a number is odd or even using the modulo (`%`) operator.
+- Check whether a number is odd or even using the modulo (`%`) operator.
-- Returns `true` if the number is odd, `false` if the number is even.
+- Return `true` if the number is odd, `false` if the number is even.

 ```js
 const isOdd = num => num % 2 === 1;